contember/docs/docs/schema/relations.md

 ### Nullability

 You can also define `.notNull()` constraint for "one has one" relationships and owning side of "many has one" relationship.
+This will ensure that there is an entity connected.
 #### Example: making category of post not nullable
 ```typescript
 export class Post {